-^{} Students are required to complete all required general education courses before enrolling in GU299.
+Students are required to complete all required general education courses before enrolling in GU299.

-Business Administration with a Concentration in Procurement and Contract Management
+BBA with a Concentration in Procurement and Contract Management

-This program is being taught out and is no longer open to new students.
+Bachelor of Business Administration Degree Program - this This program is being taught out and is no longer open to new students.

 The BBA with a Concentration in Procurement and Contract Management program is designed to provide professional education in the field of contract management and administration.
 The program is focused on both public and government contracting.
-Students will gain knowledge and skills in procuring, negotiating and administering contracts with suppliers, distributors and end-product users.
+Students will gain knowledge and skills in procuring, negotiating, and administering contracts with suppliers, distributors and end-product users.
 Students will also be able to oversee financially and legally sound contracts as applicable to a variety of industries and markets.